Instance failover

 Perform manual failover

-- If no suitable Standby instance is available, the Primary instance will be restarted.
+- If there is no suitable Standby instance for failover, the Primary instance may restart and cause service interruption.

-- Manual failover is restricted when only one instance is in the Single state.
+- Manual failover is restricted in the Single state where there is only one instance.

 - Go to the KakaoCloud Console > Data Store > MySQL menu.